 All About the OT Licensure Compact

-If you’re an occupational therapist or an occupational therapy assistant, chances are good that you’ve heard of the OT compact, which will start issuing compact privileges later this year.
+If you’re an occupational therapist or an occupational therapy assistant, chances are good that you’ve heard of the OT compact, which has started issuing compact licenses in certain states.
 But if you’re a new grad or someone considering a career in travel occupational therapy, you might not be as knowledgeable about what the OT compact can do for you.
-Read on for a guide on the OT compact and how it can help further your career when applications open up in mid-2025.
+Read on for a guide on the OT compact and how it can help further your career.

 What’s the OT Compact?